 There are lots of public background checking sites on the market but some are much better than others.
 An SSN helps a site to generate accurate results, but the best public sites can find accurate information on anyone even without their SSN.

 We have been testing all the top public background checking sites to find out which generates the most accurate information.
-As a result of these extensive tests, our researchers have identified three sites which they have concluded are significantly more accurate than all the other sites on the market.
+As a result of these extensive tests, our researchers have identified two sites which they have concluded are significantly more accurate than all the other sites on the market.

 TruthFinder big USP is its accuracy and it really does excel at finding accurate results even if it only has basic information and no SSN to work with.
 In our tests, it was one of the most accurate sites we tested and never really put a foot wrong.